colinaut/action-form/component-flow.md

       5. Searches for `<af-group-count>` and if it doesn't find it, appends one with display="none"
 5. Queries for fields with `data-get-store` attribute
    1. updates the field with localStorage value; if it exists
-6. If action-form has `store` attribute and and id, it updates all fields that have value in the named localStorage
+6. If action-form has `store` attribute, it updates all fields that have value in localStorage using this.storeKey as the key.
 7. Queries for fieldsets and af-steps which have `data-if` or `data-text` attribute
    1. Creates watchers array which allows hide/show and update textContent functionality.
 Array has the following properties:
       1.  el: HTMLElement with data-if attribute